WillJHaggard/gulpflow/README.md

 	});

 	gulp.task('json', function() {
-    gulp.src('builds/development/js/*.json')
+    gulp.src('jsonSources')
         .pipe(connect.reload())
 	});

-A gulp.task was created to watch and reload with gulp connect so the default task is now complete.
+A gulp.task was created to watch (updated watch tasks, created array variables) and reload with gulp connect so the default task is now complete.